mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

       --restart unless-stopped \
       mathesar/mathesar-prod:latest
     ```
+    !!! info
+         If you are setting up Mathesar for production, please look at [Setting up for production](#examples)

     The above command creates a docker container containing the Mathesar server running on the `localhost` and listening on port `8000`.
 It also:
     - Creates two [named docker volumes](https://docs.docker.com/storage/volumes/)
         - `static` for storing static assets like CSS, js files